Trump calls on Americans to cease hoarding food, supplies

-WASHINGTON (AP) — President Donald Trump on Sunday called on people to stop hoarding groceries and other supplies as one of the nation’s most senior public health officials urged Americans to act with more urgency to protect themselves and others against the coronavirus.
+WASHINGTON (AP) — President Donald Trump is calling on people to stop hoarding groceries and other supplies as one of the nation’s most senior public health officials urged Americans to act with more urgency to protect themselves and others against the coronavirus.
 Dr. Anthony Fauci said he would like to see aggressive measures such as a 14-day national shutdown.

 “You don’t have to buy so much,” Trump said at a news conference.
 “Take it easy.
 Just relax.”